danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 });
 ```

-When a new employee is written to the cache using `writeFragment`, none of the fields in our dependency graph have been affected since it is not included in any of our employees responses and only lives as a normalized entity.
+When a new employee is written to the cache using `writeFragment`, none of the fields in our dependency graph have been affected since it is not included in any of our employees responses and only exists as a normalized entity.
 The subsequent call to `broadcastWatches` would therefore skip over re-calcuating the diff for the `GetBankingManagers` query.

 3. The new manager is then added to the `employees` field